 There are several well-known mathematical algorithms that are used to produce the public and private key.
 Some well-respected examples of public private key encryption are RSA, DSS (Digital Signature Standard) and various elliptic curve techniques.
 At PreVeil, we use elliptic-curve cryptography’s Curve-25519 and NIST P-256.

-Here’s an example of how a public and private key work.
+Here’s an example of how the public and private key pair works together:

 Although the companies owning the server might try to read the message, they will be unable to because they lack the private key to decrypt the message.
 Only Alice will be able to decrypt the message as she is the only one with the private key.